Fabriciana elisa

 Fabriciana elisa, the Corsican fritillary, is a butterfly of the family Nymphalidae.
 It is found in Corsica and Sardinia.
-This is a mountain butterfly, found on grassy vegetation in clearings in deciduous woods.
+It is a mountain butterfly, found on grassy vegetation in clearings in deciduous woods.

 Description in Seitz

 The wingspan is 45–60 mm.
 A. elisa Godt. (= cyrene Bon., eliza Lang) (69b).
 The same size as clara, but distinctly a transition to aglaja.
 Rather variable, above fiery brown-red to light orange-yellow, the black markings rather small and at the distal margin almost obsolete.
 The hindwing beneath entirely dusted over with green, sometimes a small patch before the distal margin excepted; the silver-spots numerous but small, angular, sometimes reduced to heavy dots or comma-spots, the central ones having usually a dark edge. — The species is restricted to the mountains of Corsica and Sardinia, where it is locally abundant in June and July, for instance on the Monte Gennargentu near Lanusei.